oxsecurity/megalinter/docs/installation.md

   pull_request:
     branches: [master, main]

-env: # Comment env block if you do not want to apply fixes
+env: # Comment env block if you don't want to apply fixes
   # Apply linter fixes configuration
   APPLY_FIXES: all # When active, APPLY_FIXES must also be defined as environment variable (in github/workflows/mega-linter.yml or other CI tool)
   APPLY_FIXES_EVENT: pull_request # Decide which event triggers application of fixes in a commit or a PR (pull_request, push, all)